ged/rspec-formatter-webkit/README.md

 ## Installation

-To get started, install the `webkit-rspec-formatter` gem:
+To get started, install the `rspec-formatter-webkit` gem:

-    $ gem install webkit-rspec-formatter
+    $ gem install rspec-formatter-webkit

 If you're running specs in Textmate via [the RSpec bundle](http://github.com/rspec/rspec-tmbundle), you can use the webkit formatter by opening Textmate's 'Advanced' Preferences and adding a `TM_RSPEC_OPTS` Shell Variable with the value `--format RSpec::Core::Formatters::WebKit`: